 Interpretations are primarily based on the Reference state, which is used as a reference in order to understand the original potential of the site.
 This ecological site developed under the combined influences of climatic conditions, periodic fire activity, grazing by large herbivores, and impacts from small mammals and insects.
-Changes may occur to the

-Reference state due to management actions such as improper grazing management, climatic conditions such as drought, and natural events such as multiple fires in close succession.
-The Reference state is dominated by a diversity tall and medium height, coolseason grasses such as green needlegrass, thickspike wheatgrass, and western wheatgrass, which are tightly intermixed and well distributed over the site.
+Changes may occur to the Reference state due to management actions such as improper grazing management, climatic conditions such as drought, and natural events such as multiple fires in close succession.
+The Reference state for this ecological site is dominated by a diversity of medium height, cool-season and warm-season grasses, which are tightly intermixed and well distributed over the site.
 Various forbs, half-shrubs, and shrubs are common on this site.
 The Reference state is not necessarily the management goal, as other vegetative states may be considered desired plant communities as long as critical resource concerns are met.